Characters of the Art of Fighting series: Takuma Sakazaki

 Takuma Sakazaki (タクマ・サカザキ, Takuma Sakazaki); also written as (坂崎 拓馬, Sakazaki Takuma) is Ryo and Yuri's father who left them prior to the first Art of Fighting, though as the master and creator of Kyokugenryu Karate, he has taught both Ryo and Robert at a young age, with Yuri becoming his student later on after the first game.
 Takuma appears as the final boss of the game as a masked warrior named Mr. Karate (Mr.カラテ, Misutā Karate), having taken Yuri as a hostage.
 Before being defeated by Ryo and Robert, Yuri stops them, revealing his identity.
 It is later revealed that Takuma was forced to work for Geese Howard and that his right-hand man, Mr. Big, kidnapped Yuri to put him under control.
 In Art of Fighting 2, Takuma rebels against Geese and Mr. Big by fighting in their King of Fighters tournament, but retreats due to injuries sustained.

 He is also present in several The King of Fighters games as part of the Art of Fighting Team with his students as well as King.
 As of the fourth arc of The King of Fighters, he and his family, as well as Robert opens a side business of the Kyokugen, a barbeque restaurant, thanks to Richard Myers' advice.
 However, despite the restaurant's success than its main martial art business, it cause both Ryo and Marco, including King to be displeased how this side business cause the main martial art business root is close to be forgotten than being re-improved, forcing an impatient Ryo to embrace his Mr. Karate persona and remind both Takuma, Robert and Yuri to rekindle the Kyokugen martial arts traditions.

 In The King of Fighters XIII and SVC Chaos, he also appears as Mr. Karate.

 Introduced in Art of Fighting 2

 Yuri Sakazaki

 Yuri Sakazaki (ユリ・サカザキ, Yuri Sakazaki) is the younger sister of Ryo and daughter of Takuma.
 She is introduced in the first game as the hostage of Mr. Big, prompting Ryo and Robert to rescue her.
 She makes her playable debut in Art of Fighting 2, having been trained by Takuma in Kyokugenryu to defend herself, and teams up with her family to defeat Geese Howard.
-In Art of Fighting 3, Yuri is once again unplayable, but she appears along with Ryo searching for Robert.
-By the time of Fatal Fury: City of the Wolves, Yuri has started her own fitness club, where her brother's disciple Marco Rodrigues trains after his dojo's sign is stolen, and her club also serves as one of Joe Higashi's sponsors alongside Pao Pao Cafe, and Cheng Sinzan's company.
+In Art of Fighting 3, Yuri is once again unplayable, but she appears along with Ryo searching for Robert; she was later made playable in the game's update, Art of Fighting 3 R. By the time of Fatal Fury: City of the Wolves, Yuri has started her own fitness club, where her brother's disciple Marco Rodrigues trains after his dojo's sign is stolen, and her club also serves as one of Joe Higashi's sponsors alongside Pao Pao Cafe, and Cheng Sinzan's company.